Kerry Carpenter Preview, Player Props: Tigers vs. White Sox

 Kerry Carpenter At The Plate

-- He has gone deep in 19.6% of his games this year, and 5.8% of his plate appearances.

-- Carpenter has had at least one RBI in 34.8% of his games this season (32 of 92), with more than one RBI 15 times (16.3%).
-He has also been responsible for three or more of his team's runs in six contests.
+- In 33 games this season (35.5%), Carpenter has picked up an RBI, and in 15 of those games (16.1%) he had more than one.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.